mcglasp/ms4-big-idea-books/README.md

 There are a number of features I would like to add to the site, as well as some areas for improvement within existing apps.

 **Campaign Creator**
 I'm pleased with the current implementation of the campaigns & sales feature of the site, and feel that it is a useful tool for site owners.
 However, it could go much further.
 For example, I'd like to develop this into a more complex 'Campaign Creator', which would enable users to create multibuy options and 'get a free x with every purchase of y'-type campaigns.
 The feature could also include a coupon option, though this should also be possible as a separate feature.
 The build challenge with this, and the main reason this has not yet been implemented, is that some complex coding would need to be implemented into the basket app, cross-referencing each product against each available campaign, and then relating that to the specific contents of that basket.
-All perfectly acheivable, but not something I felt was a priority above other considerations for the creation of a minimum viable product, especially considering the extensive and complex testing this feature would require once implemented.
+All perfectly achievable, but not something I felt was a priority above other considerations for the creation of a minimum viable product, especially considering the extensive and complex testing this feature would require once implemented.

 **Product reviews**
 A popular addition to any e-commerce site is, of course, the ability for customers to leave product reviews, and is certainly something I will consider adding in the future.
 Given the time constraints for this project, I decided that the campaign feature would be of more value to the site owner, so decided to concentrate on that for the minimum viable product in preference to the review feature.

 **Add Items admin options**
 A simple addition to the Add Item page would be a choice of destination after adding an item.
 For example, the current 'Add Item' submits the form and returns you to the Add Item page, assuming you might wish to add another item.
 However, this could instead redirect the user to the page of the item you've just added, which could be useful.
 With this option, the user would be presented with two submit buttons on the form: one would submit the form and redirect the user to the item detail page, as mentioned above, and a second 'Submit form and add another item' button would give the option to submit the form and be returned to the blank Add Item form, as is currently the case.

+---

 # Deployment